Pineapple Coconut Chess Bars

 Instructions

-- Preheat the oven to 350°F. Spritz a 13 x 9-inch baking pan with cooking spray.
+• Preheat the oven to 350°F. Spritz a 13 9-inch baking pan with cooking spray.
 Set aside.

-- In the bowl of a stand mixer orr with an electric hand mixer, beat together the cake, mix, 1/2 cup (1 stick) melted butter and 1 large egg.
+• In a large bowl use an electric mixer to beat together the cake mix, 1/2 cup melted butter and 1 large egg until fully moistened.
 Press onto the bottom of the baking dish.

 Nutrition